 1) Visit the online report and select the items you want to buy.
 Using the My List option, print your report.
 (If you are not a subscriber, you will need to compare all the ads to find the best prices.)
 You can also print the entire report if you like.

 2) Go through your coupons and match up any coupons with items you are going to price match.
 This is how to save the most money.
-You can use the coupon database to find any printable coupons that may be available for the item.
-Look under the Coupons tab above for links to the best sites for printable coupons.
 Get the coupons you are going to use and keep them separate from the others you may have, i.e. put them in the front of your coupon binder or in an envelope.
 Write down the quantity of that item you plan to buy in the margin of the report.
-If they don’t have the item, or they don’t have as many as you planned on buying just pull those coupons from the stack you are using.
+If they don't have the item, or they don't have as many as you planned on buying just pull those coupons from the stack you are using.
 I usually wait to do this at the register.
 It just seems faster to go through them right before I give them to the cashier.

 3) As you are shopping put the price match items to the back of the cart, i.e. closest to the handle.
 The regular price items go to the front of the cart.
 Staying organized as you put them in the cart will save you tons of time at the register.